Integrating large language models and active inference to understand eye movements in reading and dyslexia: Methods

 Lastly, our model has the capability to determine where to make (forward or backward) saccades and select the next letter observation \citep{donnarumma2017action}.
-All three levels of the model are involved in the process of selecting where to direct the next saccade, by selecting the word (Level 3), syllable (Level 2), and letter (Level 1) to attend to.
-The selection is guided by considering the information gain of lexical elements at all levels, see Section \ref{sec:methods} for further details.
+The process of selecting where to direct the next saccade (i.e., which position in the syllable) is guided by the expected information gain of lexical elements across all three levels of the model.
+Specifically, saccades are directed to the syllable position where the resulting letter observation is expected to reduce uncertainty about the current syllable (Level 1), word (Level 2), and sentence (Level 3); see Section \ref{sec:methods} for further details.

-Figure \ref{fig:HAI_model}(b) visually represents the saccades generated by our model while reading an example sentence: \emph{Active inference model of eye movements}.
+Figure \ref{fig:HAI_model}(c) visually represents the saccades generated by our model while reading an example sentence: \emph{Active inference model of eye movements}.
 The model demonstrates uncertainty about the first word (\emph{active}) and therefore reads it using two saccades to the first (\emph{a}) and fourth (\emph{i}) letters.
 It follows the same process for the subsequent two words (\emph{inference} and \emph{model}).
 However, at this stage, it skips the next two words, as it perceives the most informative word to be the one following (\emph{movements}).
 This mechanism showcases the model's ability to dynamically select the most relevant information during the reading process.

-Figure \ref{fig:HAI_model}(c) illustrates the probabilities of correctly recognized syllables (blue), words (red), and sentences (yellow) during the reading process.
+Figure \ref{fig:HAI_model}(d) illustrates the probabilities of correctly recognized syllables (blue), words (red), and sentences (yellow) during the reading process.
 Over time, these probabilities approach one, indicating successful recognition.
 Additionally, the figure demonstrates that the levels operate at different time scales, with lower levels processing information more quickly than higher levels.
 This temporal separation arises because each level sends messages to the level above only after accumulating sufficient confidence (as shown by the vertical bars in the figure), a process that typically requires multiple rounds of inference \citep{friston2017active}.
+Note that the time it takes to arrive at a high probability of syllable can be interpreted as saccade duration -- implying that the longer the time required to resolve uncertainty about the fixated syllable, the longer the saccade duration.